AP Art History: Example Textbook List

-All editions of the following textbooks after 2005 are appropriate for use in meeting the AP Art History curriculum requirements.
-Earlier editions of these texts and other textbooks not listed here (including concise textbooks) may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
-For discussions regarding the usefulness of these texts and other teaching materials in the AP Music Theory classroom, please consult the Resource Library in the Online Teacher community, or the Teachers' Resources section of AP Central.
+The specified editions of the following textbooks meet the AP Art History AP Course Audit curricular requirements.
+Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
+For discussions regarding the usefulness of these texts and other teaching materials in the AP Art History classroom, please consult the AP Art History Teacher Community.

 Adams, Laurie Schneider, Art Across Time, New York: McGraw-Hill.

 Debra J. DeWitte, Ralph M. Larmann, and M. Kathryn Shields, Gateways to Art: Understanding the Visual Arts., New York: Thames and Hudson Inc.